mjtrac/mirth-searchsummary-plugin/README.md

 # A Mirth Connect plugin to present a summary view of channels via a Settings tab

 A [Mirth Connect](https://github.com/nextgenhealthcare/connect) plugin started from Kaur Palang's [sample plugin] (https://github.com/kpalang/mirth-sample-plugin).
+Allows cross-channel searching and generates a jQuery-accordion style [nested summary] (https://github.com/mjtrac/mirth-sample-plugin/sample-plugin-generated.html) of your channels

 ---